Melinda Gordon: Season 4

 Melinda, however, couldn't get the idea something was wrong out of her mind and convinced Eli to show her the book.
 The book had their names in it, followed by odd dates.
 The dates were revered; Melinda realized they were dates of death.
-Andrea was there, as was Jim, Sam, Zoe and even Eli from his near death experience.
+Andrea was there, as were Jim, Sam, Zoe and even Eli from his near-death experience.
 She was also listed as September 25 meaning Melinda will give birth to her son on that day.
 Later Melinda confronts Carl in the tunnels and wants to know if her son is in danger.
 Carl tells Melinda that white light spirits are watching over her, but the balance can shift and her son is the key.
-Carl advises her to teach her son about the other side, not shield him from it, because her son will be able to do much, much more than she can.
-Jim and Melinda marry again at the same place they met – in front of witnesses, Eli James (best man) and Delia Banks (matron of honor), and a full gathering of spirits.
+Carl advises her to teach her son about the other side, not shield him from it because her son will be able to do much, much more than she can.
+Jim and Melinda marry again at the same place they met – in front of witnesses, Eli James (best man) and Delia Banks (matron of honour), and a full gathering of spirits.

 Season 5

-Melinda starts off the season with Jim, and Melinda being close to giving birth to their child, who is later born and given Jim's father's name, Aiden, and Sam's last name Lucas, in honor of Sam, who unknowingly gave Jim the chance to raise his and Melinda's son.
+Melinda starts off the season with Jim, and Melinda being close to giving birth to their child, who is later born and given Jim's father's name, Aiden, and Sam's last name Lucas, in honour of Sam, who unknowingly gave Jim the chance to raise his and Melinda's son.
 Carl, the watcher, continues to watch over Jim, Melinda, and Aiden as the season goes on.
 At one point, the ghost of Julia, the little girl who sent out the Sally Stitch emails in Episode 5 is revealed to be attached to Aiden and shows Aiden the shadows and we get to see the Shinies for the first time.
 Aiden saves Julia from the shadows with his flashlight, which Aiden named Flash.
-During the ordeal, Aiden was missing according to Jim and Melinda, showing at the beginning of the episode 9, that Aiden was gone.
+During the ordeal, Aiden was missing according to Jim and Melinda, showing at the beginning of episode 9, that Aiden was gone.
 Thanks to Carl, the Shinies, Jim, Detective Blair, Eli, Delia, Ned, and Melinda, they find Aiden and help Julia cross over.
 As the season continues from Episode 9, Melinda starts to slowly be possessed by the shadows.
-Carl, deemed untrustworthy by Melinda because of a possessed session that Eli was under in the middle of the night, convinces Aiden that the shinies have to turn night into day in order to save Melinda.
-Jim and Melinda tell Aiden to just be himself and not to deny his gift, even if it doesn't feel like a gift at some points in his future.
-The last exchange between Melinda and Aiden are these.
+Carl, deemed untrustworthy by Melinda because of a possessed session that Eli was under in the middle of the night, convinces Aiden that the shinies have to turn night into day to save Melinda.
+Jim and Melinda tell Aiden to just be himself and not to deny his gift, even if it doesn't feel like a gift at some point in his future.
+The last exchange between Melinda and Aiden is there.
 "I meant what I said you know," Melinda says, referring to Aiden saving her from the shadows, "You were my hero tonight."
 Aiden replies, "Just like you are mom.
 Every day."